 Garriott's success in gaming has taken him where few men have ever gone: space.
 Using his earnings from his career, Garriott eventually embarked on a flight through space, just as his father before him did.
 He even continued contributing to the tech world from orbit, helping work on the Windows on Earth project.

-Roberta Williams enjoyed seminal text-adventure Zork so much that she went looking for other games like it.
+Roberta Williams enjoyed seminal text-adventure Colossal Cave Adventure so much that she went looking for other games like it.
 When she couldn't find any, she resolved to write one herself.
 With her husband Ken writing code, Roberta wrote the script for Mystery House, the first adventure game for the company that became Sierra On-Line co-founded by the Williams.
 Roberta continued writing and designing adventure games at Sierra.
 She was the lead designer and writer of the King's Quest series and led the transition into new technologies such as point-and-click interfaces and full-motion video.

 Today, Roberta is known as one of the queens of adventure gaming, a title that speaks to the respect she commands as one of the forerunners of the narrative-driven genre.